cracswer/SLOPfetch/README.md

+DEPENDENCIES
+you need cargo
+dewit if you are reading this do sudo pacman -S cargo

 compile with sudo make install and run slopfetch to see it

 you can also run slopfetch --opsec to install opsec